passdan/BioinformaticiansToolbox/NGS_QualityControl.md

 ### EXERCISE: fastp trimming and QC check

-1. Use fastp to process the illumina paired end data and inspect the html output file
+1. Use fastp with defaults parameters to process the illumina paired end data and inspect the html output file
-2. Use the --cut_front parameter to apply a sliding window filtering.
-Try with a quality filter of >30.
+2. Use the --cut_right parameter to apply a sliding window filtering.
+Default is Q20 Try with a quality filter of >30.
 3. Repeat the fastQC assessment of the resulting file

 <details>